 Does Owning a Smart Rottie Matter?

 Does it really matter if you have a smart dog?
-The truth is, there really is no need to have an “intelligent” dog breed.
+The truth is, there really is no need to have a smart dog breed.
 Nearly all dogs are capable of providing you with what you need.
 Don’t let the “experts” tell you how intelligent your dog is.

 Unless you’re looking for a breed with a specific skill set for a complicated task or job, you’ll be okay with just about any dog breed.
 Perhaps the only benefit of owning a breed like the Rottie is the ability to learn quickly.
 If you’re big on obedience, Rotties aren’t a bad choice.